 This nonprofit has been helping people navigate Medicare for more than 30 years.

-Counselors can answer questions about Medicare rules, deadlines, enrollment, choices and claims.
-They are available through the organization’s national helpline at 800-333-4114.
+Counselors are on hand to answer questions about Medicare rules, deadlines, enrollment, choices and claims.
+You can reach them through the organization’s national helpline at 800-333-4114.

 State insurance departments

 Individual states’ insurance departments are also helpful in providing information about supplemental Medigap policies in your area.
 Most states list each company’s Medigap premiums for the year.
 Visit the National Association of Insurance Commissioners, look for your state in the Insurance Departments | Select State drop-down menu, and you’ll find a link to the state's website.